 Well, that might be a perfect afternoon for the adults, but what about the kids?
 Get Out Find Out created the perfect solution with its Georgian Dublin Trail activity map.
 With the guidance of award winning author Siobhán Parkinson, let this trail guide you past some of the most prominent Georgian houses on Merrion Square to the smaller, but still impressive Fitzwilliam Square townhomes.
 Find out about the importance of those garden gates, famous people who lived in the homes, and why Dublin doors are all painted such vivid colors!

-1 Great Place to Stay: Brooks Hotel
+1 Great Place to Stay in Dublin: Brooks Hotel

 Dublin isn’t known for its inexpensive hotel options, and with a family in tow lodging in the city can eat at your budget.
 The Brooks Hotel offers a mid-range price (for Dublin) with exceptional personal service.